abstractfactory/rfc/spec/spec12.md

 # Goal

+> Add missing, replace existing (tm)

-Open Metadata is a method for storing generic data within folders on your hard-drive.
+Open Metadata is a method for associating generic data with folders on your hard-drive.
 This document describes a method that defines each folder as an object within an inheritance-tree; each folder inheriting from its parent.

 The result of this is a cascading behaviour in attributes from top to bottom within a hierarchy.